3 branded EVs lined up in a car park

 EV SmartCharge Queensland Program

-Just as we evolved to support an abundance of air conditioning and rooftop solar, we will need to cater for the electrification of transport.
+Just as we evolved our network to support an abundance of air conditioning and rooftop solar, we will need to cater for the electrification of transport.

 Balancing demand and supply has always been the key to delivering secure, affordable, sustainable and safe energy solutions.

-That’s why, back in May 2020, we embarked on an Electric Vehicle (EV) research program focussed on residential charging, to get on the front foot.
+That’s why, back in late 2022, we completed an EV research program focussed on residential charging, to get on the front foot.
 We gathered data to help us understand the needs of our customers and the potential impact of their EV charging behaviours on the electricity network.

-The results of the program, which analysed driving and charging profiles of Queensland EV owners, is helping us drive decisions that will benefit EV customers and the electricity network that supports them.
+The results of the program, which analysed driving and charging profiles of Queensland EV owners, are still helping us make decisions that will benefit EV customers and the electricity network that supports them.

 Read the results in our EV SmartCharge Queensland Insights Report (PDF 19.4 mb) and view our short video below.

-The report will inform the development of new tariffs, dynamic customer connections and demand management opportunities.
-As an industry we are facing a new wave of opportunities and challenges from EVs, so it is critical to have the data to get in early and come up with real solutions that are good for you and good for the network.
+The report has informed the development of new tariffs, dynamic customer connections, demand management opportunities and more.
+As an industry we are facing a new wave of opportunities and challenges from EVs, so it is critical to have the data to develop real solutions that are good for you and good for the network.

 • The influence of electricity tariffs on EV charging behaviour

-• Different charging profiles dependent on solar, non-solar and or battery energy storage system ownership
+• Different charging profiles based on solar, non-solar and or battery energy storage system ownership

 • Network implications of EV charging